Certifying zeros of polynomial systems using interval arithmetic: Introduction

 The study of zeros of polynomial systems is at the heart of algebraic geometry.
 The field of \emph{computational algebraic geometry} is often associated with symbolic computations based on Gr\"obner bases.
 But over the last thirty years \emph{numerical algebraic geometry} (NAG) \cite{Sommese:Wampler:2005} emerged as an alternative; enabling us to solve problems infeasible with symbolic methods.
 The algorithmic framework in NAG is \emph{numerical homotopy continuation}.
 Several implementations of this are available: \texttt{Bertini} \cite{Bertini}, \texttt{Hom4PS-3} \cite{Hom4PSArticle}, \texttt{HomotopyContinuation.jl} \cite{HC.jl}, \texttt{NAG4M2} \cite{NumericalAlgebraicGeometryArticle} and \texttt{PHCpack} \cite{PHCpack}.
 The first and the third author are the developers of \texttt{HomotopyContinuation.jl}.

 Hauenstein and Sottile remark in \cite{Hauenstein:Sottile:2012} that while all of these softwares ``routinely and reliably solve systems of polynomial equations with dozens of variables having thousands of solutions'', they have the shortcoming that ``the output is not certified'' and that ``this restricts their use in some applications, including those in pure mathematics''.
 To remedy this, Hauenstein and Sottile developed the software \texttt{alphaCertified} \cite{Hauenstein:Sottile:2012}.
 It can rigorously certify that Newton's method, starting at a given numerical approximation, converges quadratically to a true zero by using Smale's $\alpha$-theory \cite{Smale:1986}.
 Hauenstein and Sottile's contribution to numerical algebraic geometry was a milestone.
 Yet, \texttt{alphaCertified} produces rigorous certificates using expensive rational arithmetic.
 This turns the big advantage of numerical computations, namely that they are fast, upside-down and makes certification of large problems prohibitively expensive.
+Thus, up to this point, the majority of researchers in applied algebraic geometry were kept from using numerical methods, because certification was too expensive and because without certification numerical methods can't be used for proofs.

-Up to this point, the majority of researchers in applied algebraic geometry were kept from using numerical methods, because certification was too expensive and because without certification numerical methods can't be used for proofs.
-With our article we want to initiate a paradigm shift\footnote{We do \emph{not} claim to introduce certification methods based on interval arithmetic in general.
+{We give researchers a new\footnote{We do \emph{not} claim to introduce certification methods based on interval arithmetic in general.
 This is a well established technique.
-What we do claim is the introduction of interval arithmetic methods to numerical algebraic geometry with a concrete implementation.} in numerical algebraic geometry: with a fast implementation certification becomes the default and is not just an option.
-This enables the extensive use of numerical methods for rigorous proofs.
+Our contribution is a new concrete implementation of interval arithmetic methods for numerical algebraic geometry.} {powerful tool in numerical algebraic geometry.} Our implementation is integrated in \texttt{HomotopyContinuation.jl} \cite{HC.jl}, so that in principle we can certify \emph{all} zeros of a system of polynomial equations (see \cref{sec:all zeros} below for more details).
+With a fast implementation certification becomes the default and is not just an option and enables the extensive use of numerical methods for rigorous proofs.
+This is underlined by at least 15 research works \cite{breiding2022line, brysiewicz2021tangent, kohn2021adjoints, boege2021marginal, breiding2022equations, early2021planarity, martyanov2021solving, weinstein2021metric, lindberg2021estimating, sturmfels2021beyond, bender2021yet, agostini2021likelihood, brysiewicz2020nodes, sottile2021galois, sturmfels2021likelihood} that have used our implementation in the last two years.}